Ganyu-Studios/stelle-music/INSTALLATION.md

 pnpm test #It will do everything for you!

 #Or you can do it step-by-step
-pnpm clean #Will redo the dist folder pnpm start #Will startthe bot
+pnpm clean #Will re-create the dist folder pnpm start #Will start the bot
 ```

 ### 🔎 Looking for a lavalink node?